libhazeltine/psionic-index/README.md

 # [The Hazeltine Library](https://github.com/libhazeltine/libhazeltine) \[WIP\]

-*Phase 1*
+> [!IMPORTANT]

-\[UPDATE, SPRING 2024\] **This is, and always has been a data preservation project.
+> **This is, and always has been a data preservation project.
 Links to or backups of content in this repository does not inherently imply an endorsement of that content,** nor does it mean that the information is meaningful to me or my practice.
+>

-At some point in the future, the index files here will be moved into a different location.
+> At some point in the future, the index files here will be moved into a different location.
 They will still be public. **I still have no intent to cancel or stop development.**

-\[Original README\]
+*Phase 1*

 A curated collection of content from psionics message boards from the Wayback Machine.
 Psionics is defined as the use of psychic abilities and energies in a context independent of wider spirituality.